Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 Scrub with some dish soap and water using a old towel or nylon scrub brush.

-Another strategy that seems to work well is using kitty litter to soak up liquid.
+Another strategy that seems to work well is using kitty litter to soak up the liquid.

 Cover the area with kitty litter and grind it in wearing old shoes.